 But where a much smaller supplier does not sell a great deal into the UK it’s quite possible that they might think we’re more trouble than we’re worth.
-That’s one of the reasons, along with outstanding quality, why I tend to buy from bigger, more established brands such as Poppy Europe and Swafing.
+That’s one of the reasons, along with outstanding quality, why I tend to buy from bigger, more established brands such as Poppy Europe and historic family-run brands such as Swafing.

 UK wholesalers could save the day

 We are lucky enough to have a number of excellent, very supportive UK wholesalers who import EU fabric in large quantities – much larger than any individual shop could do.
 They will doubtless, and rightly, see Brexit as an opportunity to strengthen their partnerships with existing EU suppliers, and reach out to EU manufacturers direct.
 They will still experience the same delays and paperwork problems but they have the experience, patience and manpower to ride it through.
 Although, in the middle of February, it's now becoming apparent that as they buy from the larger EU suppliers they can't get their fabric either!

 Over the coming year we may well see an influx of new brands and designs into UK wholesalers which will allow shops access to EU fabrics without the headaches of importing it in smaller quantities themselves.
 Obviously there is a danger that this will create price rises due to a lack of competition, but we must hope that any rises are kept to a minimum.